hibiii/Hibiii.github.io/blog/_posts/2023-10-15-bve-lua-ats.md

 -----------------------

 A safety system is basically a system that prevents accidents.
-It can be as simple as a grabber on the track connected to a signal to complex IT systems, with every train being aware of every other train on the track, track geometry, junctions, etc. They are network wide systems and wouldn't make sense placing them on a single train on a single line, it would be green from terminal to terminal.
+It can be as simple as a grabber on the track connected to a signal, to complex IT systems with every train being aware of every other train on the track, track geometry, junctions, etc. They are network wide systems and wouldn't make sense placing them on a single train on a single line, they would be green from terminal to terminal if that were the case.

 Safety systems can also be designed without other trains in mind, such as making sure the train respects the speed limit, or the train doesn't go runaway